MicrosoftDocs/memdocs/memdocs/intune/configuration/esim-device-configuration.md

 ms.collection: M365-identity-device-management
 ---

-# Configure eSIM cellular profiles in Intune - Public preview
+# Configure eSIM cellular profiles in Intune (public preview)

 eSIM is an embedded SIM chip, and lets you connect to the Internet over a cellular data connection on an eSIM-capable device, such as the [Surface LTE Pro](https://www.microsoft.com/surface/business/surface-pro).
 With an eSIM, you don't need to get a SIM card from your mobile operator.
 As a global traveler, you can also switch between mobile operators and data plans to always stay connected.